Matt-Eva/react-css-and-file-structure/README.md

  ### Extra Bonus

  There's some code commented out in the original components of this application.
 Uncommenting them will get the sidebar toggle (visible on small screens) and the "toggle modal" button working.
+(You will also need to comment out our Home component in App that isn't receiving any props).
 However, our About section we just created will need new code as well.
 Can you get it working?